Fluorescent wavefront shaping using incoherent iterative phase conjugation: Principle

 \figref{fig:setup} shows our imaging setup.
 A laser beam illuminates a tissue sample via a microscope objective.
 A phase SLM at the Fourier plane of the illumination arm modulates the illumination pattern.
 The modulated laser light excites fluorescent beads at the back of the sample.
 The emitted light is collected via the same objective, and reflected at a dichroic beam-splitter.
 A second phase SLM at the Fourier plane of the imaging arm modulates the emitted light.
 Lastly, the modulated light is measured by the front camera, which captures the images used by our algorithm.
 The setup includes a second validation camera behind the tissue sample. \blue{ In our experiments we attached fluorescent beads at the back of the tissue layer, so that the validation camera can image them directly.} We emphasize that measurements from this camera are \emph{not} used by our algorithm, and that we only use the camera for validation purposes, to assess focusing quality and to image an undistorted reference of the bead layout.

-We derive a strategy for efficiently finding a wavefront shaping modulation pattern for the illumination arm, allowing us to focus all light into a single spot inside the tissue sample, despite the multiple scattering behavior of tissue.
+We derive a strategy for efficiently finding a wavefront shaping modulation pattern for the illumination arm, allowing us to focus all light into a single spot inside the tissue sample.
 Once we have found the modulation pattern, we use the same modulation to also correct the emitted light in the imaging arm.
 This is possible because, in our linear fluorescent imaging setting, emission and excitation wavelengths are relatively close.
 Our approach extends to the incoherent imaging case iterative phase conjugation ideas that were previously used with coherent illumination.
 We begin our presentation by reviewing the coherent case, and then introduce the incoherent one.

 \paragraph{Coherent iterative phase conjugation.} \blue{Consider a set of $K$ scattering (non fluorescent) particles inside a sample, and denote their positions by $\ptd_1,\ldots,\ptd_K$.
 We denote by $\bu$ the value of an incoming 2D electric field at the input plane, and by $\bou$ a $K\times 1$ vector of the field propagating through the sample at each of the $K$ scatterers.
 Although $\bu$ is a 2D field, we reshape it as a 1D vector and relate $\bou$ to $\bu$ as $\bou=\TMi \bu$,} where $\TMi$ is the incoming transmission matrix describing coherent light propagation. $\TMi$ is specific to the tissue sample being tested.
 Likewise, we denote by $\TMo$ the back-propagation transmission matrix, describing the light returning from the particles to the sensor.
 The propagation of light to the particles and back to the sensor is then modeled using the \emph{combined transmission matrix} \BE \TMa\equiv\TMo\cdot \TMi.\EE Note that \equref{eq:Ta-def} offers a simplistic description of light propagation, assuming there is not much light back-scattered from other structures in the medium apart of the listed particles $\ptd_1,\ldots,\ptd_K$, and multiple scattering between the particles is negligible.